5 Favorites for Fall Fun in Minneapolis-St. Paul

 Chroma Zone brings St. Paul’s art district to life with 11 massive outdoor murals painted by artists from the Twin Cities and beyond.
 This year’s program winds down at the end of September and includes an artist talk and closing party at the city’s beloved amusement complex Can Can Wonderland.

-Happening right around the same time is the 40th annual Medtronic Twin Cities Marathon.
-Cheer on thousands of international competitors as they sprint between Minneapolis and St. Paul on Sunday, October 2, starting at 8 a.m. sharp.
+Happening right around the same time is the annual Medtronic Twin Cities Marathon.
+Cheer on thousands of international competitors as they sprint between Minneapolis and St. Paul on teh first Sunday in October, starting at 8 a.m. sharp.

 Last but certainly not least is the Twin Cities Film Fest in St. Louis Park.
-Running between October 20 and 29, it celebrates the best in independent and Minnesota-made films.
+Spanning 10 days at the end of October, it celebrates the best in independent and Minnesota-made films.
 The hybrid festival includes over 70+ films screened in person and an additional 70+ streamed online.
 Special series feature films from diverse communities, including BIPOC, LGBTQ, and women filmmakers and content, as well as films focused on climate change and technology.